 - $4.2 million over two years for four new Indigenous River Ranger Groups across the Murray-Darling Basin.

-The Government is ensuring people and their communities right across the agriculture supply chain have the support, infrastructure, and skills to do their jobs.
+The Government is enabling people and their communities right across the agriculture supply chain with the support, infrastructure, and skills to do their jobs.